-As a reminder, if you want to opt out of future payments, you must opt out by the deadline for the next month’s payment.
+As a reminder, if you want to opt out of the December payment, you must opt out by November 29.
 Check out the IRS FAQs where you’ll find everything you need to know about opting out in Section J.

 THE GREAT REASSESSMENT

 If you’re one of the millions of people who recently switched jobs or is considering switching jobs, make sure you don’t leave retirement savings behind in a company pension plan.
 You have several options to make sure you don’t lose those funds.
 You may be able to keep the funds there.
 You can also roll those funds into a new plan with your new employer, or you can roll those funds over to an individual retirement account (IRA).
 Rollovers must be performed through the plan administrators or you may be hit with penalties and additional taxes.

 In 2015, Lazlo Bock wrote the book Work Rules!, which laid out a set of best practices for creating workplace culture.
 He has now updated those for the remote work world.
 In brief, his five rules for the remote world are as follows.
 1. Make work purpose driven.
 2. Trust your people more than feels comfortable.
 3. Learn in the small moments.
 Send people – and yourself – small nudges.
 4. Provide clarity.
 Be more decisive than feels comfortable.
 5. Include everyone.
 Take a long hard look in the mirror.

 According to a new survey of American workers, 83% say a shorter workweek would help with the burnout that more than half of them are feeling.
 Several companies in the US are joining others around the world in a six-month pilot program to test a four-day-workweek.
 A key to success is to empower employees to develop their own solutions to getting the same amount of work done in fewer days.

 - IRS information about the Advance Child Tax Credit Payments

 - The best source for up-to-date and accurate health information is the Center for Disease Control (CDC)